 EAS-MA students have the benefit of developing individual research projects through working closely with a faculty advisor.
 The culmination of the degree results in a substantial and original academic work, either in the form of an MA thesis or two revised research papers, as well as competency in at least one regional language.

-Students with a specific interest in literature and cultural studies should consider applying to the Critical Asian Humanities program.
+Students with a specific interest in literature and cultural studies should consider applying to the Critical Asian and Middle Eastern Humanities program.